Live from the Metropolitan Opera

+During the first few years, when the various operatic performances were distributed on video cassette and even Laserdisc, Pioneer Corporation helped sponsor the program, alongside long-time sponsors: The National Endowment for the Arts, The Corporation for Public Broadcasting, and Texaco.

+Giuseppe Verdi and his operas were the most frequently performed on the program, with his creations Aida, Don Carlo, Rigoletto, Simon Boccanegra, and Un Ballo in Maschera being performed in two separate performances a piece, while Otello, was performed thrice (albeit seasons apart).
+In contrast, Georges Bizet's Carmen, Giacomo Puccini's La Boheme, Il Tabbaro, and Tosca, Richard Strauss' Elektra, Wolfgang Amadeus Mozart's Don Giovanni and Le Nozze di Figaro, and Gaetano Donizetti's L'Elisir d'Amore were performed seasons apart on two separate occasions a piece.

 Live from the Met functioned as a supplement to the company's regular Saturday Metropolitan Opera radio broadcasts.
 During its first fifteen years the program was frequently simulcast, enabling some audiences to hear the opera in stereo via radio as well.
-Hosts included Tony Randall, Speight Jenkins, Alexander Scourby, and Garrick Utley.
+Hosts included Tony Randall, Speight Jenkins, Alexander Scourby, Joanne Woodward, F. Murray Abraham, and Garrick Utley.
 The announcer was Peter Allen.

 In 1988 the program title was changed to The Metropolitan Opera Presents to reflect the fact that the performances were now taped prior to broadcast.

-The Metropolitan Opera Presents was replaced on PBS in 2007 by Great Performances at the Met.
+The Metropolitan Opera Presents ended its 26-year run in 2003, and was replaced on PBS in 2007 by Great Performances at the Met.
 Operas aired in this series are repeats of the performances presented live on video in movie theaters in the Met's "Live in HD" series.
 Not all PBS affiliate stations may carry the program.